allanhal/backbone-petshop/README.md

 # backbone-petshop

-A crud-project with BackboneJS to show a lista of Petshop Clinics.
+A crud-project with BackboneJS to show a list of Petshop Clinics.

 ## Getting Started